sixhours-team/memcached-spring-boot/README.md

 memcached.cache.namespace: # Cache eviction namespace key name (default "namespace")
 ```

-All of the values have sensible defaults and bound to [MemcachedCacheProperties](https://github.com/igorbolic/memcached-spring-boot/blob/master/memcached-spring-boot-autoconfigure/src/main/java/io/sixhours/memcached/cache/MemcachedCacheProperties.java) class.
+All of the values have sensible defaults and are bound to [MemcachedCacheProperties](https://github.com/igorbolic/memcached-spring-boot/blob/master/memcached-spring-boot-autoconfigure/src/main/java/io/sixhours/memcached/cache/MemcachedCacheProperties.java) class.

+**Notice**

-It is advised to set your own cache `prefix` value to avoid cache data conflicts when multiple applications are sharing the same Memcached server.
+If multiple applications are sharing the same Memcached server, make sure to specify unique cache `prefix` for each application
+in order to avoid cache data conflicts.

 ## Usage